 orphaned.
 In The Kid at 100 Dan reveals what keeps this film fresh, funny and incredibly moving to this day.
 The program begins with the screening of a beautifully restored print of the film, followed by Dan's illustrated talk and a lively audience discussion.

-comedy Shoulder Arms, released while the bloody conflict was still raging.
+includes the screening of a complete, newly restored version of Chaplin's 40-minute comic masterpiece.
 Don't miss this fascinating excursion into the public and private worlds of the comic legend whose films still make audiences roar with laughter.
 Click the poster for a preview.